 - Students must have a username and password to access Student Portal and take the NYSAA. - The username and password are assigned to the student from within EP. - They are not created by the student or the teacher. - Educators can view student usernames and passwords in EP under MANAGE TESTS.
 Select TEST MANAGEMENT, then select SEARCH.
-Under 'Test Ticket,' select the PDF icon to access the student's username and password, The Test Ticket can be printed, but is a secure document and must be securely destroyed. - Teachers can log in for students if the student is unable to do it themself.
+Under 'Test Ticket,' select the PDF icon to access the student's username and password, The Test Ticket can be printed, but is a secure document and must be securely destructed. - Teachers can log in for students if the student is unable to do it themself. - The student's username and password must be kept secure by the test administrator.